Polarization Signatures of Inspiraling Hotspots around Kerr Black Holes: Inspiraling Hotspots

 \section{Inspiraling Hotspots}

-The framework presented in the previous section leaves the four-velocity of the equatorial, bound emitting hotspot unspecified.
+The framework presented in the previous Section leaves the four-velocity of the equatorial, bound emitting hotspot unspecified.
 We now adopt a generic prescription for particle motion in the disk, which allows us to compute the polarized synchrotron emission from an inspiraling hotspot that can originate anywhere in the accretion flow and drift inward toward the black hole.
-We have implemented the procedure described in the previous section in the open-source code \texttt{AART}~\cite{Cardenas-Avendano:2022csp}, an analytical ray-tracing code specialized to the Kerr geometry.
+We have implemented the procedure described in the previous Section in the open-source code \texttt{AART}~\cite{Cardenas-Avendano:2022csp}, an analytical ray-tracing code specialized to the Kerr geometry in the slow-light mode to account for the time-variable emission.

-To model emission from inspiraling hotspots in the accretion flow, we adopt the velocity profile used in Refs.~\cite{Pu:2016qak,EventHorizonTelescope:2020eky,Cardenas-Avendano:2022csp}, which provides a general description of non-geodesic inspiral in the equatorial plane.
-In this model, the contravariant four-velocity of the emitting particle is:
+To model emission from inspiraling hotspots in the accretion flow, we adopt the velocity profile used in Refs.~\cite{Pu:2016qak,EventHorizonTelescope:2020eky,Cardenas-Avendano:2022csp}, which provides a general description of a non-geodesic inspiral in the equatorial plane.
+In this model, the contravariant four-velocity of the emitting particle is,

 where $\tilde{\iota} = - \tilde{u}^r/\tilde{u}^t$, $\tilde{\Omega} = \tilde{u}^\phi/\tilde{u}^t$, are, respectively, the radial-infall and angular velocities, and

 Thus, this general flow is a linear superposition of circular motion and radial inflow: $\mathring{\ell}$ denotes the Keplerian specific angular momentum (i.e., the specific angular momentum for stable orbits at a fixed radius), $\hat{u}$ the four-velocity of the sub-Keplerian component, $\bar{u}$ the four-velocity of the radial inflow, $\hat{\Omega}$ the sub-Keplerian angular velocity, and $\bar{\Omega}$ the angular velocity of the radial inflow.
 The explicit expressions, which are lengthy, can be found in Appendix B of Ref.~\cite{Cardenas-Avendano:2022csp}.